Kamahl19/react-starter/DOCS.md

 A de facto standard for route management in React apps is a [React Router](https://reactrouter.com/).
 This project uses the newest v6 version which brings new features and removes some previously confusing concepts.
 It's best to read [Quick Start Overview](https://reactrouter.com/en/main/start/overview) first, then proceed to [FAQ](https://reactrouter.com/docs/en/v6/getting-started/faq) mostly related to v6 changes.
 The documentation also provides a simple [Tutorial](https://reactrouter.com/en/main/start/tutorial).
 To improve understanding of concepts, vocabulary, and design principles of React Router, go to the [Main Concepts](https://reactrouter.com/en/main/start/concepts).

-When creating an app with easily shareable URLs, you often want to encode state as query parameters, but all query parameters must be encoded as strings.
-Library [use-query-params](https://github.com/pbeshai/use-query-params) allows you to easily encode and decode data of any type as query parameters with smart memoization to prevent creating unnecessary duplicate objects.
-It's setup in the [src/app/providers/Router.tsx](./src/app/providers/Router.tsx).

 Generation of breadcrumbs is covered by [use-react-router-breadcrumbs](https://github.com/icd2k3/use-react-router-breadcrumbs) and used in [src/features/dashboard/components/DashboardPageHeader/index.tsx](./src/features/dashboard/components/DashboardPageHeader/index.tsx).

 ## State Management